 Relationships are medicine.
 Connecting with loved ones, including our pets nourishes us and reminds us that we're not alone.

 Nature is medicine.
 Spending time in nature can restore us to innocence and help us to recharge.

 Service to others is medicine.
 Helping is in our nature.
 It feels good for us and for those we help.
 It opens the heart and uplifts our spirits.

 Community is medicine.
 Finding a tribe of people you resonate with give you a meaningful place in the world and offers friendship, witnessing, inspiration and support.

 These are the core values of life.
 We live in an upside-down world that has us putting work before self care, which clearly doesn't support us or our dreams.
 I'm aligned with James is suggesting we put our daily practice first and the rest will flow from there.

 In addition, I encourage you to regularly fast from dietary, mental, emotion and energetic toxins as much as possible.
 Love yourself and keep away from the people, places, things that make you feel bad.

-Do you have a daily practice?
+Do you have a daily practice or ritual?
 If so, does it feed and nourish you?
 If not, can you start now?